amazon-archives/skill-sample-nodejs-calendar-reader/README.md

     ![](https://images-na.ssl-images-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/calendar-reader/calendar-reader-04-003._TTH_.png)

-### Not working (getting an invalid response)?
+### Skills / Lambda Troubleshooting (getting an invalid response)?
  * Do you have the right ARN copied from your Lambda function into your Developer Portal / Skill?
  * Are you calling the right invocation name?
- * Are you saying launch, start or open?
+ * Are you saying launch, start or open (followed by your invocation name)?
  * Are you sure you have no other skills in your accounts with the same invocation name?
- * For this template specifically, you should have a minimum of 20 facts for a good customer experience.

 ## Step 5: Make it Yours

 1. In the Skill Information section in the Developer Console, edit the Skill Information Tab to reflect your new calendar reader skill: